 Chairman - Bob Jenkins Dr. Jenkins designed and launched the first State Natural Heritage Program while serving as Chief Scientist of The Nature Conservancy.
 He is the principal architect, heading the Operating Procedures Group, of the standard methodology that unites all heritage decision/data centers.
 OPG developed the network's logical concepts, data structures, filing conventions and software.
 He's lectured widely on biodiversity matters and authored numerous papers. ~ Prof. E.O.Wilson of Harvard, author of The Diversity of Life and the world's leading writer about conservation of biodiversity, has called "Bob Jenkins, one of the great unsung heroes of conservation science."
 Ph.D.
 Harvard, B.S.
 Rutgers.
 Here is our song to this hero.

 Software Guru - Keith Carr Keith's contribution has been to understand what the NHCDC wants to do, then to find the right software, and then to oversee implementation and testing.
 His ability to make things clear to co-workers who lack his grasp of system details is remarkable.
 He has done this through several key generations of Natural Heritage methodology and is the guiding light behind building systems useful for Asia.

-Media Consultant - Laura Grace Chipley Laura is currently Visiting Professor in the Media and Communications Dept of Old Westbury College, Greater New York City Area.
+Media Consultant - Laura Grace Chipley Laura is Associate Prof. in the American Studies / Media & Communications department at SUNY Old Westbury.
 A graduate of Bard College, she is familiar with China, having taught in Kunming and travelled extensively in Yunnan and other parts of China.
 She is at present at work on several China media projects.

 Uzbekistan NHCDC Facilitator - Aziz Bashirov Aziz started by successfully taking on the very substantial job of translating a system, including formats and protocols, which originated in English, which was then implemented through considerable effort in Spanish, and for which a new version had been produced using Chinese -- translating this entire system into Russian.
 Russian is the language of the scientific community in Uzbekistan, one of the newly independent states of the former Soviet Union.
 He has done a remarkable job of laying the groundwork for the UZ-NHCDC, including initial data-gathering, though the decision center still awaits funding to move from a proto-program phase into a fully-participating network unit.